Digital Privacy Under Attack: Challenges and Enablers

 \subsubsection{Reduce Overfitting}

-The success of most privacy attacks targeted at privacy-preserving ML models is largely due to the inevitable over-fitting characteristics inherent in the ML models, which will increase the prediction difference between data that the targeted models have never ``met'' before and data on which the models are trained.
-It's believed that exploiting this difference may greatly increase the privacy violation risks. \citet{mukherjee2020protecting} developed an effective GAN model privacy-preserving architecture called \textit{privGAN}, which proved that preventing overfitting can largely prevent membership inference attacks. \Citet{li2021membership} found that the attack accuracy was closely related to the model generalization gap and proposed that when reasonably reducing the training accuracy and combining the mix-up training method, the model's defense against membership inference can be strengthened.
-As a result, leveraging some regularization techniques to avoid over-fitting will defend against such attacks effectively~\cite{mukherjee2020protecting,li2021membership,yeom2018privacy}.
+The success of most privacy attacks targeted at privacy-preserving ML models is largely due to the inevitable overfitting characteristics inherent in the ML models, which will increase the prediction difference between data that the targeted models have never ``met'' before and the data on which the models have been trained.
+It's believed that exploiting this difference can greatly increase the risk of privacy violations. \citet{mukherjee2020protecting} developed an effective GAN model privacy-preserving architecture called \textit{privGAN}, which proved that preventing overfitting can largely prevent membership inference attacks. \Citet{li2021membership} found that the attack accuracy was closely related to the model generalization gap and suggested that by appropriately reducing the training accuracy and combined with the confusion training method the model's defense against membership inference can be strengthened.
+As a result, using \textbf{regularization} techniques to avoid overfitting will effectively defend against such attacks~\cite{mukherjee2020protecting,li2021membership,yeom2018privacy}.